 Specialist projects are carried out over a span of between two and three years.
 During this time, specialist SIVs travel for periods ranging from three to five days, for two to three times each year.Specialist In-field Volunteers

 Specialist In-field Volunteers live and work in overseas communities between six months and one year, serving as teachers, vocational trainers or medical practitioners.
 They transfer their skills and strengthen the capabilities of their overseas counterparts.

 English Language Teacher in Vientiane, Laos

-- Primary aim is to improve the English language proficiency level of the government officials and diplomats in Laos and to provide guidance to the Laotians teachers in English language training methodology and pedagogy.
+- The primary aim of the In-Field Volunteer assignment is to improve the English language proficiency level of the government officials and diplomats in Laos and to provide guidance to the Laotians teachers in English language training methodology and pedagogy.

 - The training will be conducted at the Institute of Foreign Affairs in Vientiane.

 The Specialist In-field Volunteer is expected to prepare lesson plans relating to writing, speaking, listening skills, project work/presentation etc. using current affairs as the medium and creating opportunities for the government officials and diplomats to practise their English language skills in work-simulated settings.